 Twelve novice teams gathered at the Carver HS for Engineering and Science in North Philadelphia today for the kick-off to high school quizbowl in Pennsylvania this season.

-Full stats will are available here.
+Full stats are available here.

 Great Valley A put on an impressively disciplined performance to top Friends Select A for the championship.
 Great Valley C defeated a team from Exton for 3rd place.